forio/contour/src/documentation/key_concepts.md

 2. Pass in the name of the new visualization.
 (You'll call this constructor in your Narwhal instance.)
 3. Pass in the function that creates the new visualization.
 	* The body of this function will most likely require you to write directly in [D3](http://d3js.org) or [SVG](http://www.w3schools.com/svg/svg_reference.asp).
+4. Add this new visualization to an instance of Narwhal.

 For example:

 	Narwhal.export('myExportedVisualization', function (data, layer) {

-		// new visualization is a circle, radius 45px, centered at (n,n) in the Narwhal frame
+		// new visualization is a circle, radius 45px,
+		// centered at (n,n) in the Narwhal frame;
-		// where n is passed in when the visualization constructor is called in the Narwhal instance
+		// n is passed in when the visualization constructor
+		// is called in the Narwhal instance
-		// .xScale and .yScale are functions of Narwhal's .cartesian() frame,
+		// .xScale and .yScale are functions of
+		// Narwhal's .cartesian() frame,
-		//so this visualization will require .cartesian()
+		// so this visualization requires .cartesian()

 		layer.append('circle')
 			.attr('cx', this.xScale(data))
 			.attr('cy', this.yScale(data))
 			.attr('r', 45);
 	});

-Visualizations that you have added to the core Narwhal object are then available to add to any instance of Narwhal.

-For example:

 	new Narwhal({ el: '.myChart' })
 		.cartesian()